mkdinwid/PCC/README.md

 ## User Manual

-The user manual is available within the [PCC GitHub Repository](https://github.com/mkdinwid/PCC/blob/main/guide/PCC%20Usage%20Guide.pdf).
+Detailed usage instructions are available in the user manual.
+The user manual is stored within the [PCC GitHub Repository](https://github.com/mkdinwid/PCC/blob/main/guide/PCC%20Usage%20Guide.pdf).
+The PCC contains tooltips within the application interface to assist user understanding, but for detailed guidance, please consult the user manual.

-## Development
+## Development and Issues

 Feature requests and bug reports can be submitted as a issue in the [PCC GitHub Repository](https://github.com/mkdinwid/PCC/issues).

+## Acknowledgements

+This research was supported in part by the University of North Carolina at Chapel Hill Center For AIDS Research (CFAR), an NIH funded program P30AI050410.